rrana/training-docs/README.md

 #  NewsCred Training Materials

-NewsCred's In-House training materials.
+One stop resource for training and onboarding material.

 ### Sturcture

+The content is organized by topic in subdirectories.
 Individual topics get their own folder.
-Each folder should have a README.md file where all the documentations should be kept.
+Example:

 	./node
       README.MD